matthew-davis/bliss-keyboard/README.md

 symbols.

-I considered breaking up the symbols by the POS colours, but the distribution of the types are very uneven across the characters.
+I considered breaking up the symbols by the POS colours, but the distribution of the colour types are very uneven across the characters.

-The layout was stolen from this work by Gregory Schier:
+The keyboard layout was stolen from this work by Gregory Schier:
 [https://codepen.io/gschier/pen/VKgyaY](https://codepen.io/gschier/pen/VKgyaY)